 Remember, this candy is made to induce sleep.
 Make sure you eat it before dozing off!
 To be safe, make these candies smaller than usual.

 From headaches to gas, peppermint is a popular remedy.
 It’s also a classic flavor.
-If
+If you’re dealing with nausea, diarrhea, or menstrual cramps, these candies will save the day.8

 - You’ll need 4 to 5 peppermint tea bags for 1 cup hot water.